nCine/ncTemplate/README.md

 - **NCINE_EXTERNAL_DIR**: The path to the nCine external dependencies directory.
   The default is to search for a directory at the same level of your project one that is called `nCine-external`.
   You don't usually need to change the value of this variable.
+- **NCPROJECT_ALWAYS_FIND_PACKAGES**: If the option is on then CMake will try to find dependency libraries even when the project is linking with a dynamic vesion of the nCine library.
+  This option can be useful to install dependendy libraries on platforms where the nCine doesn't copy them by default.
+  For example, if we have linked dynamically to the nCine and we want to create a Linux distribution of our game, we can enable this option and then access the `IMPORTED_LOCATION` property of our dependency targets.

 ### Android-only variables